drupalprojects/blockcache_alter/README.txt

 Overview:
 --------
 Alter cache settings per block.
-Cache settings per block are now set in code, but if you don't like the default - usually none, you can now easily change this per block on the block configuration page in a fieldset called caching.
+Cache settings per block are now set in code, but if you don't like the default - usually none - you can now easily change this per block on the block configuration page in a fieldset called 'Caching settings'.
 Install this to speed up block rendering for authenticated users.

 The module also comes with 2 core patches you can apply to the block module which will make block caching much smarter.
-You'll be able to set expire times for block based on time and actions (nodeapi, comment and user).
+You'll be able to set expire times for block based and cache clearing on actions (nodeapi, comment and user).

 1: blockcache_alter_with_node_grants.patch: most users should use this one.

-2: blockcache_alter_no_node_grants.patch
+2: blockcache_alter_no_node_grants.patch:
 Experienced users can use this one if one of your installed modules is implementing a node_grants hook.
 Drupal checks on this and whenever 1 or more hooks are found block caching is disabled completely.
 Handle with care though, this might